Urgent warning for BA passengers to check whether flight is cancelled

 “As the entire aviation industry continues to face the most challenging period in its history, regrettably it has become necessary to make some further reduction.”

-They added that the carrier, which is the UK’s largest, is in touch with its passengers to “apologise and offer to rebook them or issue a full refund.”
+They added that the carrier, the UK’s largest, is in touch with its passengers to “apologise and offer to rebook them or issue a full refund.”

 Will BA cancel more flights this summer?